Mathématique: The Set of All You Don't Know

 “I do,” Volker confirms.

-“All right,” Telford says, leaning back in his chair, opening a hand.
+“All right.”
+Telford leans back in his chair, gives Volker half a shrug, smiles faintly.

 “Think he does math like this?”
 Volker asks.